Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Reinforcement Learning with Scene-Rep Transformers

 To deal with the first problem, the transition model in Eq. \ref{e12} should be modified to an auto-regressive structure to model the sequential relationships among scene representations and the corresponding actions under a future horizon $T_f$:

-For the second problem, a representation learning method that dominates the area of computer vision is introduced.
-By computing the projected latent similarity among different aspects of the same state-input through a Siamese network, the framework captures the invariant features from different aspects of inputs.
-For global predictions, we are able to distill the core consistent feature by inputting continuous future transition pairs.
-The representations then become global predictive for the transitions above.
-Note that the third problem is also solved since the method is reconstruction-free.
+For the second problem, a representation learning method is introduced.
+By computing the projected latent similarity among different aspects of the same state input through a Siamese network, the framework captures the invariant features from different aspects of inputs.
+The third problem is also solved since the method is reconstruction-free.
 To combat the variance issue, we follow the representation learning method \cite{b34}, which augments the input $\upsilon(s_t)$ to reduce the variance by averaging the same representation with different aspects of augmentations.
 It is also beneficial to decision-making since the Q-value over-estimation issues would be regularized with the same Q-value over different aspects of state inputs \cite{b29}.

 \textbf{SLT Computational Framework:} Fig. \ref{fig:fig.5} shows the structure of SLT, which follows a SimSiam-style representation learning method \cite{b34}.
 Given the continuous state-action pairs over future horizon $T_f$: